 “Get away from me!”
-She swiveled back and shot two glowing orbs.
-One of the spheres hit the ground to their right, blowing up a funnel of dirt that rattled down around them.
-The other round landed in their midst, briefly obscuring them in an eruption of sod.
+She swiveled back and fired twice.
+The rounds hit the ground to their left, blowing up geysers of dirt that rattled down around them.
+They didn’t slow down; their angled legs clicked and clacked like mechanized needles.

 Holly cast Shindalthi’s Cloud.
 Black smoke poured from her lips, flowing from her mouth in an ever-expanding stream.
 For dozens of miles in every direction, artificial night swamped the land.
 She was now ensconced in an opaque miasma, unable to see her own hands.
 The spider-beasts—suddenly deprived of their juicy prey—skittered and scampered every which way, filling the air with their frustrated screams.

 She hooked right—as good a direction as any—and found herself running up a steep incline.
 Her hands and feet churned up scree.
 She kept climbing, breaking through the ebony murk into—

 —she glimpsed a bewildering slice of sky and sun before she was plunged into another hole.
 Not as dark as the murk below, but dim and shadowy all the same.

 A cave, she realized.
 I’m inside a cave.

 She blew gently into her open palm, funneling her will into a marble of light that materialized in her hand.
 Her rocky surroundings became apparent; she was standing at the edge of a flat stone floor.
 Ten yards in, it gave way to a field of stalagmites.

 A cat-sized insect halted before the stalagmites, gazing at her with buggy, stalk-mounted eyes.
 Its transparent torso—glowing organs pulsed from its see-through carapace—was oval-shaped, divided into segments, and had more legs than Holly could count.